The 24th manchester jazz festival will return to the city from May 23 – 27 2019.

 Previous winners include Neil Yates, John Ellis, Olivia Moore, Anton Hunter, Ben Cottrell, Andy Stamatakis-Brown and Esther Swift

-Applications for The Irwin Mitchell mjf originals commission are now open, click here to read the submission criteria.
+Applications for The Irwin Mitchell mjf originals commission are now closed.

 mjf introduces 2019